FREQUENTLY ASKED QUESTIONS

 Do you come to my home?

-Yes, if you are in the Denton area I can coach you and your pets in the convenience of your own home.
+Yes, if you are in the Denton, TX area I can coach you and your pets in the convenience of your own home.
 This is your pet's best learning environment.
-For Gold and Platinum level obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
+For Canine Good Citizen and Community Canine obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
 Training tracking and other sports may require us to meet at local parks or fields.

 If you are more than 20 miles outside of Denton, extra travel fees may apply for in-home training if I am able to come to you.
 I also offer virtual training sessions, which is a great option for those outside of my travel area.
 We can cover almost anything remotely, from puppy training and obedience to specialty and sports!